Pheterov/sql-ecommerce-analytics-portfolio/README.md

 ✅ Pareto Analysis (top 10% products contribution)
 ✅ Discount Impact on Shipping & Revenue

-Bottom line: If you need someone who writes SQL that answers business questions—not just joins tables—this is what that looks like.
+**Bottom line**: If you need someone who writes SQL that answers business questions—not just joins tables—this is what that looks like.